RWU-R2M/r2m_rover_dashboard/docs/developer/contributing.md

 Thank you for contributing to the ROS Web Dashboard!

-## Code Style
-- Use Prettier for formatting
-- Follow Vue and JavaScript best practices
-- Write clear, descriptive commit messages

 ## Pull Requests
 - Fork the repo and create a feature branch
 - Include tests for new features/bugfixes
 - Update documentation as needed
-- Ensure all tests pass before submitting
+- Ensure all tests pass before submitting, make tests for new features.

 ## Documentation
 - Document all new modules and methods